|

 FRAME frame

-Controls popups in a different frame.
+Controls popups in a different frame or in an iframe's parent.
+You must import

-and not be treated as a text string (i.e., should not be quoted).
+treated as a text string (i.e., should not be quoted).

-Example: return overlib('Text', FRAME, parent.right);
+Examples: return overlib('Text', FRAME, parent.right);

-assuming you have a frame called right
+(assuming you have a frame called right)

 Note that a secondary popup invoked via an overlib2 call inherits the